pmetzger/simh-docs/docs/simh_faq.md

 c:\ VAX
 VAX simulator V3.2-1
 sim> DO VAX_CONFIG.DO               <-- setup VAX as normal sim> SET XQ MAC=00-80-C8-08-CE-DB   <-- set XQ MAC to wireless MAC address sim> B CPU                          <-- and continue...
 ```

-## Why doesn’t simh idling work on my Unix host?
+## Why doesn’t SIMH idling work on my Unix host?

 Some host systems have default clock tick sizes which are greater than
 what is required to produce useful SIMH idling behavior.
-Useful Idling
+Useful idling
-depends on a simulators ability to sleep for intervals which are less
+depends on a simulator's ability to sleep for intervals which are less
 than or equal to the simulated system’s clock tick.
 Best idling
 behavior is realized when sleep intervals can be as small as 1ms.
 When
-a simulator starts, simh determines the host system’s clock tick size
+a simulator starts, SIMH determines the host system’s clock tick size
 and based on this determination, idling will be supported or not.

 The `SHOW VERSION` command will display (among other things) the host